slthomason/StartupHakkSamples/248_WebSurferMcpServer/README.md

 ## Configuration

-By default, the MCP server uses standard input/output for communication.
-You can configure it to use Server-Sent Events (SSE) for HTTP-based communication by modifying Program.cs.
+The MCP server uses standard input/output for communication.
+The server is configured with:
+- Debug-level logging
+- Console output for all log levels
+- HttpClient with proper timeout settings

 ## Using with Claude